centria/advanced-csharp/src/content/part08/part08-1.md

 Time elapsed: 5.8134 milliseconds
 ```

-As we can see, the dictionary is quite much faster, and that's with only 2 books.
+As we can see, the dictionary is quite much faster, and that's with searching only for 2 books.
 What if we needed to search for 3?
 Or 100?

 ## Dictionary as an Instance Variable